 ENSURING DIVERSITY FOR FOOD AND AGRICULTURE Plant genetic resources—in nature and on-farm

-In association with the European Association for Research on Plant Breeding – Genetic Resources Section, and the European Cooperative Programme for Plant Genetic Resources, Farmer’s Pride project is organising its final conference in Tróia, Portugal from 5 to 8 October 2020.
+In association with the European Association for Research on Plant Breeding – Genetic Resources Section, and the European Cooperative Programme for Plant Genetic Resources, Farmer’s Pride project is organising its final conference in Tróia, Portugal from 19-22 April 2021.
 The conference will be hosted by the Instituto Nacional de Investigação Agrária e Veterinária – Banco Português de Germoplasma Vegetal.

 Wild relatives of crops and locally adapted cultivated varieties (‘landraces’ or ‘farmers’ varieties’) are rich sources of genetic diversity which provide vital ecosystem services to society by helping to build resilience in agriculture.
 Their conservation in situ—that is, in their natural habitats in the case of wild species or in the locations where they are cultivated in the case of landraces/farmers’ varieties—with backup in ex situ facilities to provide access to material by plant breeders and farmers—is essential to maintain this diversity which is continually adapting to local environmental conditions.
 However, in situ conservation, with complementary ex situ conservation, is currently unplanned and uncoordinated, and to streamline and strengthen our efforts, we need effective and permanent support mechanisms in place.